indyplanets/appcenter-documentation/user-guide/app-permission-user-role.md

 **App Permissions** determines who has access to the apps.
 These permissions are available at the bottom of the **Create/Edit App** view.

 App privacy is separate from job results privacy.
-For more information about the job results privacy settings, see [Share Job Results Permissions](#share-job-results-permissions).
+For more information about job results privacy settings, see [Share Job Results Permissions](#share-job-results-permissions).

 | App Permission| Description |
 | ------------- | ------------- |